-ii) On condition that C/D field in LID of a MAC PDU from FACH/RACH indicates "0", the MAC PDU is transmitted to whether DCCH or DTCH.
+ii) On condition that C/D field in LID of a MAC PDU from FACH/RACH indicates "0", the MAC PDU is transmitted to DCCH or DTCH.

-Furthermore, the Multiplexing function can multiplex data from several instances of the logical channels BCCH onto their respective transport channels, i.e. BCH.
+Furthermore, the Multiplexing function can multiplex data from several instances of the logical channels BCCH onto the transport channels, i.e. BCH.